 Heard in many a SSB pileup, as if nobody realised it was a pileup.
 Sheesh.

 “PSE STOP STOP THE COOPS”

-Sent in CW over FT5JA by someone with a chicken problem, I guess.
+Sent in CW over FT5JA by someone with a poultry phobia, I guess.

 Further contributions welcome, MP3 recordings especially.

 If something makes you smile in the pileup, email me the details.

 A carefully-timed brief humourous comment is marginally better than the usual

 “UP UP UP UP YOU IDIOT!
 WRONG VFO LID!
 HE’S LISTENIN UP YOU ASS!

 JEEZUS WHAT AN IDIOT!
 GO BACK TO CB! ...”

 Here’s a plea to all you pileup kops and spleet poleece Out There.
 You are not the only ones